Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 There are some serial killers, however, who murder to attain a twisted level of fame, and they often leave behind calling cards or signatures to taunt police and achieve notoriety.

-Calling cards, such as evenly slicing eyeballs out of victims or dismembering gay men, are the subject of the show "Mark of a Killer," premiering April 9 at 9/8c on Oxygen, which examines the method and the madness of these marks.
+Calling cards, such as evenly slicing eyeballs out of victims or dismembering gay men, are the subject of the show "Mark of a Serial Killer," premiering Sunday, October 17 at 7/6c on Oxygen.

 Here are 10 serial killers who let the world know they were behind some of the sickest crimes imaginable.